kirshanthans/compiler/README.md

 ###Introduction###

 This project consists of implementing a simple compiler for the so called LITTLE programming language.
-The LITTLE language is a toy programming language designed solely for this course and it's based on the MICRO language described in the course text book.
+The LITTLE language is a toy programming language is based on the MICRO language described in the course text book.

 ###Running the compiler###